ManuelBCU/An-lisis-twitter-pol-ticos/README.md

 Once I had all the words list, I separated them by month and started to search for the most interesting parameters.

 ## Making it visual
+For the images in the article I used **Adobe Photoshop**, choosing some of the words more repeated by each politiian.
+I decided to use the Twitter blue colour code for both the images and the headings to give them the same style.
+Finally, with the topics I found interesting I created different graphics with [Flourish](https://flourish.studio/) which is a very easy-to-use visualization tool.